ebmookie/ebmookie/README.md

 - 🌱 I’m currently learning all of the above
 - 💞️ I’m looking to collaborate on ... not sure yet
 - 📫 How to reach me ... ebmookie@gmail.com
+- I'll do a better job at this intro later, but right now I have some learning to do...
+- Thanks for visiting!

 <!---
 ebmookie/ebmookie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.